miguelcobain/ember-paper/README.md

 ## Contributing

 This is a very ambitious project.
 Google's design specs are extensive, and non-trivial to implement.
-If you can port or fix a component or two, please drop a pull request or issue on GitHub or join us on slack.
+If you can port or fix a component or two, please drop a pull request or issue on GitHub or join us on Discord.

 With everyone's help, we can bring this amazing design spec to Ember in a modular and elegant way.
 The Ember way.